Will-ALVIDI/cppStartingKit/README.md

 For example the curly brackets were defined as `open.curly.bracket.ccpp` and `close.curly.bracket.ccpp`.
 Then `open.curly.bracket.block.ccpp` and `close.curly.bracket.block.ccpp` were added to override the first scopes and define the "block detection" behavior.

-If you want to do something like that you have to put the main behavior at the bottom of your overrides, and not the opposite !!!(see the example below)
+If you want to follow this process you have to put the main behavior at the bottom of your overrides, and not the opposite !!!(see the example below)

 ![C++ Starting Kit Syntax Definition Override](https://github.com/kodLite/cppStartingKit/blob/master/screenshot/overrides.jpg?raw=true)